Last updated 14 April 2022

-If a person wants their estate to be distributed in a particular way upon their death, a will is essential.
+If you want your estate to be distributed in a particular way upon your death, a will is essential.

 If a will is not made, the estate will be distributed according to the intestacy rules contained in the Succession Act 1981 (Qld) (Succession Act).
 The rules ensure a distribution of property, in certain proportions, to the relatives of the deceased person.
 Friends or charities do not receive property under the intestacy rules.